rails/rails/guides/source/security.md

 NOTE: _Make sure file uploads don't overwrite important files, and process media files asynchronously._

 Many web applications allow users to upload files. _File names, which the user may choose (partly), should always be filtered_ as an attacker could use a malicious file name to overwrite any file on the server.
 If you store file uploads at /var/www/uploads, and the user enters a file name like "../../../etc/passwd", it may overwrite an important file.
-Of course, the Ruby interpreter would need the appropriate permissions to do so - one more reason to run web servers, database servers and other programs as a less privileged Unix user.
+Of course, the Ruby interpreter would need the appropriate permissions to do so - one more reason to run web servers, database servers, and other programs as a less privileged Unix user.

 When filtering user input file names, _don't try to remove malicious parts_.
 Think of a situation where the web application removes all "../" in a file name and an attacker uses a string such as "....//" - the result will be "../".
 It is best to use a whitelist approach, which _checks for the validity of a file name with a set of accepted characters_.
 This is opposed to a blacklist approach which attempts to remove not allowed characters.
 In case it isn't a valid file name, reject it (or replace not accepted characters), but don't remove them.
 Here is the file name sanitizer from the [attachment_fu plugin](https://github.com/technoweenie/attachment_fu/tree/master):